deryayigit/ceng-foundations/README.md

 # CENG Foundations

-In this repo, I've worked on developing fundamental computer engineering concepts and their code using C and C++.
+This repository contains projects and code developed to strengthen my fundamental computer engineering concepts using C and C++.

-I've also tried to include my freelance work and individual projects.
-I primarily use C and C++, but I also include work in Python and C#.
+It also includes my freelance and individual projects.
+While C and C++ are my primary languages, I also include work in Python and C#.

-Through this repository, I aimed to collect what I know collectively on an open source platform, where I can look back when I want to remember, and to share what I have learned on Github, which is an open source platform.
+The goal of this repository is to organize my knowledge in one place and share my learnings with the open source community on GitHub.